October Health – 2025 Report

 Anxiety in United States

-The leading cause of anxiety and stress in the United States population is work-related factors, including job insecurity, workload, long hours, and workplace environment.
-Economic uncertainty and financial concerns also contribute significantly.
-For organizations seeking to support employees, implementing resources like October’s digital group sessions and assessments can help address workplace anxiety effectively.
+The leading cause of anxiety and stress in the United States population is often related to financial concerns, including job insecurity, debt, and cost of living.
+Work-related stress, including workload, job demands, and workplace environment, is also a major contributor.
+For organizations, providing resources such as digital group sessions and mental health assessments, like those from October, can help address these workplace stressors effectively.

 - Anxiety Prevalence